tapnair/stateSaver/README.md

 **Unsuppress All** will simply unsuppress all features in the timeline.
 This can be a useful utility when creating configurations.

+**Save Parameters** will save the current value of all user parameters in the design.

+**Switch Parameters** allows you to select a saved set of parameters from the drop down.
+- New paramters added after the state was saved will retain their current value.
+- Selecting Current or cancel will revert to the value of all parameters when you entered the command.

+**Edit Parameters** allows you to easily modify the values of all user parameters.
+See realtime feedback on the changes.

 ## Limitations
   * Currently no way to delete saved states